Bryce Petty: Early life

 Petty is a member of the Chickasaw Nation.
 He attended Midlothian High School in Midlothian, Texas.
 He played football for Midlothian and was named District 15-4A Offensive Sophomore of the Year after throwing for 979 yards and four touchdowns in 2006.
 As a junior in 2007, Petty threw for 2,042 yards and 16 touchdowns while also rushing for 101 yards and five touchdowns, for which he was named first-team All-District 15-4A.
 As a senior in 2008, Petty earned second-team All-District 16-4A honors after throwing for 1,507 yards and four touchdowns and rushing for 166 yards and five more scores, even though he missed some action due to injury.
 In the national position ranking among quarterbacks, Petty was listed 25th by Rivals.com, 35th by Scout.com, and 54th by ESPN.com.

 In addition to football, Petty played basketball and participated in track and field at Midlothian, competing in the throwing events and placing second at the 2008 District 16-4A Meet in the discus with a throw of 45.08 meters (147–9).

 College career

 2010–2012

-Petty attended Baylor University and played college football for the Baylor Bears football team from 2010 to 2014.
+Petty attended Baylor University and played college football for the Bears football team from 2010 to 2014.
 He spent his first three years with the team as a backup.
 After redshirting in the 2010 season, Petty appeared in five games as a backup to Robert Griffin III as a redshirt freshman in the 2011 season.
 On the season, he passed for 43 yards.
 As a sophomore in the 2012 season, he backed up Nick Florence, throwing for 97 yards and a touchdown in six games.